Undergraduate FAQs

 Churchill is set in a 42-acre park to the west of Cambridge, a short walk from the city centre.
 We’re the largest College in the University so we have space to accommodate all our undergraduates on-site, with an exceptional environment and amenities.
 We’re up the road from the University Library and the Sidgwick Site (arts and humanities), and effectively next door to the West Cambridge Site where many science courses are based.

 For more information, head over to our Visits and Open Days page.
-We don’t have capacity to offer individual/personalised tours of College but you can visit informally, come and see us on an Open Day, or take a virtual tour.
-Also, go to our Outreach page to subscribe to our regular free webinars and Q&A sessions, featuring current students and/or academic staff involved in admissions.
+We are not able to offer individual/personalised tours of College but you can visit informally.
+For the best experience, we recommend you come and see us on an Open Day.

 How do I apply?